We’re full steam ahead charting Skylark’s journey over almost ninety years.

 Bournemouth’s Skylark fleet arrives!

-In 1907, motorised boats arrive in Bournemouth Bay.
+In 1907, motorised boats arrive in Poole Bay.
 Jake, who now has his own business, Bolson, J & Sons Ltd, Poole, applies for a licence to operate from Bournemouth Pier and begins to build his sparkling white fleet.
-He names his vessels ‘Skylark’, already a popular name for
+He names his vessels ‘Skylark’, already a popular name for pleasure boats.

 Bournemouth fishermen spot an opportunity!